SCHOOL ASSEMBLIES & CLASSES

 Assemblies Available at this Time

-- Digging Dinosaurs – Join PaleoJoe as he describes how dinosaur fossils are created and the stories they tell.
-Learn how these creatures lived and died on one of the most fossil rich parts of the United States , Como Bluff, Wyoming.
+Join PaleoJoe as he describes how dinosaur fossils are created and the stories they tell.
+Learn how these creatures lived and died on one of the most fossil-rich parts of the United States, Como Bluff, Wyoming.
 Continue the journey on to Montana and enjoy the tales of adventure as he digs dinosaurs.

-- Trilobites: Arthropods of the Ancient Seas – The who, what, where, when, and why of these popular creatures of the Paleozoic.
-Storytelling and drama is used to explain how these creatures lived and died millions of years before dinosaurs ruled the Earth.
+Arthropods of the Ancient Seas – The who, what, where, when, and why of these popular creatures of the Paleozoic.
+Storytelling and drama are used to explain how these creatures lived and died millions of years before dinosaurs ruled the Earth.
 Learn why the Cambrian Period was referred to as the Age of the trilobites.

-- Dinosaurs of Hell Creek – PaleoJoe returns from Hell Creek to tell a tale of Dinosaur Hunting in the famous Hell Creek Formation of Montana.
-Describing the process of “Bone Hunting” PaleoJoe employs a power point (where appropriate) presentation coupled with hands on experiences as well as other visuals to give the audience an idea of what Dinosaur Digging is all about.
+PaleoJoe returns from Hell Creek to tell a tale of Dinosaur Hunting in the famous Hell Creek Formation of Montana.
+Describing the process of “Bone Hunting” PaleoJoe employs a power point (where appropriate) presentation coupled with hands-on experiences as well as other visuals to give the audience an idea of what Dinosaur Digging is all about.
 Join PaleoJoe as he takes you on a trip back in time and brings you right into the present, searching for and finding these magnificent creatures of long ago.

-- *New Program* Dinosaur Day with PaleoJoe – Join PaleoJoe as he briefly describes different stages of the earth’s development, how the earth was formed, the way fossils are formed – all while following National Curriculum Standards and Benchmarks – reinforcing what teachers teach in school.
-A brief description of types of fossils leads into the Ice Age of North America and is followed by everyone’s favorite – DINOSAURS.
+Join PaleoJoe as he briefly describes different stages of the earth’s development, how the earth was formed, the way fossils are formed – all while following National Curriculum Standards and Benchmarks – reinforcing what teachers teach in school.
+A brief description of types of fossils leads to the Ice Age of North America and is followed by everyone’s favorite – DINOSAURS.
 A spirited discussion of the herbivores and carnivores that once dominated the earth.
 Learn how we know what we know by looking at the dinosaurs themselves for clues.
 T-REX and Velociraptor play a major role in this part of the presentation.